Battle of White Plains

 On October 28, 1776, George Washington led the 14,000–man Continental Army in the Battle of White Plains against British General William Howe’s 20,000 redcoats.

-Following that battle, Washington and his men retreated while the British moved into Manhattan giving chase to the Continental Army.
-Their advance was halted at Harlem Heights.
+Following that battle, Washington and his men retreated while the British moved into Manhattan gave chase to the Continental Army.
+Their advanced was halted at Harlem Heights.
 In mid-October, the British began an encirclement of the Americans, aimed at trapping them between two land forces and the Royal Navy on the Hudson River.

-While British General William Howe established his camp at New Rochelle, he had advance units located just seven miles from White Plains near an under defended Continental Army supply depot.
-Washington discovered that the British were dangerously close to his army and supplies and ordered reinforcements to White Plains immediately.
-Washington relocated to White Plains on October 23 and established a three-mile long entrenched defensive position.
+While British General William Howe had established his camp at New Rochelle, he had advance units located just seven miles from White Plains, an under defended Continental Army supply depot.
+Washington discovered that the British were dangerously close to his army and the supplies and ordered reinforcements to White Plains immediately.
+Washington relocated to White Plains on October 23 and established three-mile long entrenched defensive position.

 On the morning of October 28, Howe’s army marched toward White Plains.
 Washington was busy inspecting his lines when he received word that the British were advancing.
 He immediately ordered his men into position.
 British attempts to take the hills along the American line were initially halted.
 But then a Hessian artillery unit began firing on an American-held hilltop, sending the militia there into a retreat.
 They soon reorganized and established a defensive line, but Howe ordered a detachment to take the hill.

 The British charged the hill, sending the Americans on the right flank scattering.
 Those that remained fired on the British, halting their advance.
 But with their flank exposed, they began a fighting retreat, which ultimately led the rest of the American line to retreat.